The Harbor Health Services story spans over five decades.

 inspiring day I visited the one that started it all…”

-Harbor Health Services was formed in 1985 when the Columbia Point and Neponset Health Centers
+Harbor Health Services was formed as a 501 (c)(3) organization in 1985 when the Columbia Point and Neponset Health Center

 came together in pursuit of their steadfast commitment to community health.
 Columbia Point was